mediaarchivisttools/CompleteARR/README.md

 These tools are free and will always be free.

-If these tools have been helpful and you’d like to leave a tip, you can use the sponsor links on the main CompleteARR page.
+If these tools have been helpful and you’d like to leave a tip, please use the sponsor links on the main CompleteARR page.
 Support is always appreciated, but never expected.